CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 PR: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
 (Teaching 1, Lesson 3, L and R)

-Teaching doesn't say which letters this applies to, just gives example PRA.
-It doesn't apply to S. (See SH.)
+Teaching gives the example PRA, doesn't say here that it doesn't apply to S (see SH), and doesn't say which the other upright letters are.
+(Cricket)